The gaming industry thrives thanks to technological advances in hardware, computing power, and graphics.

 SSAO or Screen-Space Ambient Occlusion was the type of occlusion introduced by Crytek in their groundbreaking Crysis.
 However, SSAO doesn’t consider the space and elements that produce shadows to conserve processing power.

-Instead, SSAO looks at the pixels around the element and their depth, which makes CPU usage more effective while introducing dynamic rendering to make the ambient light more lifelike.
+Instead, SSAO looks at the pixels around the element and their depth, which makes CPU usage more effective while introducing dynamic rendering to make the ambient light more authentic.

-SSAO didn’t have waiting times, which made games run more efficiently.
-However, graphics card performance and video game requirements have increased, introducing innovative techniques.
+SSAO didn’t have waiting times, which made games run more smoothly.
+However, graphics card performance and video game requirements have increased, introducing novel techniques.

 HBAO

 HBAO, short for Horizon Based Ambient Occlusion, was the subsequent enhancement in graphic rendering techniques.
 NVIDIA introduced this approach to address the grain and noise that came with pixel depth measurements of SSAO.
-It does so by considering the ambient light and the surroundings instead of just the pixels.
+It does so by considering the ambient light and the nearby environment instead of just the pixels.

-With the help of geometry, it’s much more effective at rendering shadows and lighting.
-The major disadvantage of HBAO is that, unlike SSAO, it requires more computational power in both the CPU and GPU.
-Later, HBAO+ was introduced to provide a less performance-tasking algorithm for light and shadow sampling.
+With the help of geometry, **it’s much more effective at rendering shadows and lighting**.
+The major disadvantage of HBAO is that, unlike SSAO, **it requires additional processing power in both the CPU and GPU**.
+Later, HBAO+ was introduced to provide a less performance-demanding algorithm for light and shadow sampling.

 HDAO